 But it was clear to my physicians that many of my bleak and distressing symptoms were those consistent with Post-Traumatic Stress Disorder (PTSD).*

-This is a debilitating emotional illness that can develop when you experience or even witness a dangerous, terrifying, or possibly life-threatening stressful event – an event that is outside the range of what’s considered to be a normal human experience.
+This is a debilitating condition that can develop when you experience or even witness a dangerous, terrifying, or possibly life-threatening stressful event – an event that is outside the range of what’s considered to be a normal human experience.

-About 7-8% of the general population will develop PTSD, but for military veterans, rape victims and, yes, heart attack survivors, this number can go up to an astonishing 30%.
+About 7-8% of the general population will develop PTSD over their lifetimes, but for military veterans, rape victims and, yes, heart attack survivors, this number can go up to an astonishing 30%.